 - 4.1.
 Essential requisites of a good educational leader (mission, vision and values) - 4.2.
-Barriers in educational leadership
+Barriers in educational leadership and steps to overcome them - 4.3.

-4.3.
 Role of management, head of the institution in inculcating leadership qualities in teachers and students